Alexander Enbert: Partnership with Davankova

 On 30 April 2014, Nina Mozer announced that Enbert and Vasilisa Davankova had formed a partnership, coached by her in Moscow.
 Davankova said they would begin training on 12 May.
 The pair performed an exhibition a few weeks later at a charity gala in Luzhniki.

-Partnership with Zabiyako
+Partnership with Zabiiako

 2015–16 season

-In July 2015, the Russian media reported that Enbert had teamed up with Natalya Zabiyako and that she had been released to represent Russia internationally.
+In July 2015, the Russian media reported that Enbert had teamed up with Natalia Zabiiako and that she had been released to represent Russia internationally.

-Zabijako/Enbert's international debut came in October 2015 at the 2015 Mordovian Ornament, a Challenger Series (CS) event at which they won a silver medal.
+Zabiiako/Enbert's international debut came in October 2015 at the 2015 Mordovian Ornament, a Challenger Series (CS) event at which they won a silver medal.
 In November, the pair appeared for the first time on the Grand Prix series, placing fifth at the 2015 Rostelecom Cup.
 In early December, they finished fourth at the 2015 CS Golden Spin of Zagreb and third in the CS standings.
 At the 2016 Russian Championships, the pair placed fifth in both segments and overall.